 Google SERPs can change in an instant.
 Unfortunately, new competition comes just as quickly.
 Because of this, add “check rankings” to your list of monthly SEO tasks.
 This will help keep your digital marketing plan dynamic so you can respond to the most recent needs.

 As part of your monthly SEO efforts, you’ll want to effectively monitor keyword rankings using various tools, including Google Search Console and keyword checking tools like Ahrefs and Semrush.
-Incorporating these tools into your list of SEO activities can help with multiple SEO tasks, such as:
+Incorporating Semrush tasks optimization and other tools into your list of SEO activities can help with multiple SEO tasks, such as:

 - Analyzing SERP features like rankings and competition